hauspie/mpdproxy/README.md

                             specified several times to control more servers -b BIND, --bind BIND  Bind address using the form addr[:port].
 Defaults to 0.0.0.0:6601

+After launching the proxy, simply connect to it using your favorite MPD client.

 Future features (hopefuly)
 ==========================